bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-24-newsletter.md

   relationship preferable to custodial futures markets.
 He also suggests that it could be used as the basis for a bank that issues dollar-denominated [ecash][topic ecash].
-The scheme would work for any asset for which a market price could be determined.
+The scheme would work for any asset for which a market price could be determined. {% assign timestamp="31:42" %}

 ## Changes to services and client software